One of my favourite benefits of reading fiction is to travel to new places and experience new perspectives.

 Published in 2022, The Marriage Portrait is one of the best historical fiction books to read this year – and one of the best books I’ve read recently in any genre.

-Right from the start of the book, we know that less than a year after fifteen-year-old Lucrezia de’ Medici marries Alfonso II d’Este, Duke of Ferrara, she will be dead.
-Although the official cause of death was ‘putrid fever’, rumours suggested something very different: that she had been murdered by her husband.
+Right from the start of the book, we know that less than a year after fifteen-year-old Lucrezia de’ Medici marries Alfonso II d’Este, Duke of Ferrara, her life will be over.

 Atalanta by Jennifer Saint